sfinnie/helloLSP/readme.md

 * The `uri` defines the document the user is editing
 * the `position` defines the line and column in the file that the user's cursor was at when they invoked the "go to definition" command.

 The position highlights an important point on how the editor and server communicate.
-It's all founded on the position in a file, where the position comprises line (row) and column.
+It's all founded on the location in a file, comprising line (row) and column.

 Here's a typical response (again from the [official docs](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/)):